panthonies/site/_posts/2020-02-22-Data-Wrangling-Date-Time-R.md

 ##### 1. Create dates and times from strings

-Use a function containing {% ihighlight R %}y, m, d{% endihighlight %} and {% ihighlight R %}h, m, s{% endihighlight %} to turn a string or series of numbers into a date or date-time.
+Use a function containing `y, m, d` and `h, m, s` to turn a string or series of numbers into a date or date-time.

 {% highlight R %}
 ymd("2020-02-22") # numbers in quotes. any combo of ymd will work